 Cardholders can use these credits toward Uber Eats, which is available in more than 500 cities in the U.S. Plus, Uber Eats has a handy app for both Android and iPhone that makes ordering even easier.
 Note that Uber Eats deliveries charge a service fee, which can add up, depending on the order.

 American Express® Gold Card members can also earn credits toward meal deliveries.
 These cardholders are eligible to earn up to $10 in statement credits each month when they use their card at Grubhub and Seamless, two popular food delivery services (enrollment required).
 Statement credits may also be used at popular restaurants, such as The Cheesecake Factory, Ruth’s Chris Steakhouse and some participating Shake Shack locations.
 The credit is also applicable towards orders from Boxed, an online bulk grocery store.

 Grubhub is one of the longest standing food delivery services in the U.S. and covers over 100,000 takeout restaurants in 2,700 cities.
 Seamless is part of Grubhub, offering a smaller service area with over 2,000 restaurants.

 Recently, Amex added another attractive benefit to the card: up to $120 per year in Uber Cash doled out in $10 monthly increments (unused credits won’t roll over in the next month).
 Uber Cash can be used on U.S. rides or orders from restaurants using Uber Eats.
 The American Express Gold Card must be added to the Uber app to receive the Uber Cash benefit.

-Gold cardholders earn 4 points per dollar on restaurants including takeout and delivery and 4 points per dollar on Uber Eats purchases.
+Gold cardholders earn 4 points per dollar on restaurants including takeout and delivery in the U.S.